Project-specific (committed to git)

 argument-hintstringnoneHint shown after the command name (e.g., [filename])

-modelstringcurrent modelOverride the model for this skill
+modelstringcurrent modelOverride the model used when running this skill

 allowed-toolslistall toolsRestrict which tools the skill can use